-Introversion is broadly split into 4 main types.
+Introversion is broadly split into 4 main types of introverts.
 All of these will have different qualities to consider when searching for the right introvert graduate jobs.

 The different types of introverts are:

 When looking for jobs for introverts, it’s important to think about which one of these best describes your personality; as this will be key to working out which graduate jobs you would be best suited to.
-For example, if you’re a social or an anxious introvert, you might prioritise a job where you have lots of autonomy, and won’t have to do any public speaking or networking.
+For example, if you’re a social introvert or an introvert with anxiety, you might prioritise a job where you have lots of autonomy, and won’t have to do any public speaking or networking.
 Or, if you’re more of a thinking introvert, you might apply for graduate jobs where creativity, freedom and self-reflection are the most important qualities.

 Many introverts may recognise one, two, or even a mixture of all four of these types in their personality.
 For the majority of introverts, there are some key features of a graduate role that will be important.

 If you’d class yourself as an introvert, or have some introverted personality traits, here’s some of the best graduate jobs for your personality.
 We've selected 7 great jobs for introverts with anxiety.